jrief/django-angular/docs/remote-method-invocation.rst

-.. _dispatch-ajax-requests:
+.. _remote-method-invocation:

 ========================
 Remote Method Invocation
 ========================

-Wouldn't it be nice to call a Django view method, directly from your AngularJS controller, like a `Remote Procedure Call`_ or say **Remote Method Invocation**?
+Wouldn't it be nice to call a Django view method, directly from an AngularJS controller, similar to a `Remote Procedure Call`_ or say better **Remote Method Invocation**?

 Single Page Applications
 ========================